smaht-dac/smaht-pipeline-utils/docs/repo.rst

 Pipeline's Repository Structure
 ===============================

-To be picked up correctly by some of the commands, a repository needs to be set up as follow:
+To be picked up correctly by some of the commands, a repository needs to be set up as follows:

 - A **descriptions** folder to store workflow description files (CWL and WDL).
 - A **dockerfiles** folder to store Docker images.